Same-sex marriages in Hawaii

 tourist industry and economy will suffer from the image of becoming the world's 'Gay

 wedding and honeymoon capital.'"
 They ran "vote yes" ads in movie

 theatres and on television.
 Some feature Reggie White, an ordained Christian minister and

 Green Bay Packers player.
 The Hawaii Campaign Spending Commission received many

 complaints about illegal fund raising methods of this group.
 The Commission determined

-that campaigning spending laws have been violated.
+that campaigning spending laws had been violated.

 STM 98 listed Saturn of

 Honolulu, a GM company, as donating $625.00 to fight equal marriage rights for gays